French Regulator Seeks To Ban Anonymous Crypto Coins

 Bitcoin Anonymity Guide 2019: How to use BTC like a straight up G

 Medium suspended my account so here is a PDF version of this post that you can download.
 In the last few years, many people have realized that Bitcoin is not anonymous, and some of them have realized it with dire, life-destroying consequences.
 Bitcoin is pseudonymous and some have learned this lesson on the bitter end of a long prison sentence.
 The Bitcoin blockchain while remarkable and revolutionary, is at it?s core, an immutable public ledger.
 This means that every single transaction is unchangeably recorded and verifiable by every other participant in the network as long as electricity and the internet exist.
 This article was found by us on January 02, 2019 8:17 PM.
-Browse www.coincache.net for more similar content.
+Have a look at www.coincache.net to find more similar content.

 Is Bitcoin Anonymous | Bitcoin Magazine Group 3 social-facebook social-twitter